HRNanoOpics/Fast-photothermal-spatial-light-modulation-for-quantitative-phase-imaging-at-the-nanoscale-code/README.md

 All the code was processed using Matlab2018a.

-.m used for the heating simulation are HSD_to_OPD_main.m, medium.m, HSD_generation.m, Green_generation.m, Green_three_layers.m, HSD_to_deltaT.m.
+.m files used for the heating simulation are: HSD_to_OPD_main.m, medium.m, HSD_generation.m, Green_generation.m, Green_three_layers.m, HSD_to_deltaT.m and rot_sym_1D_to_2D.m.
-.m used for the amplitude and phase calculation are Amp_phase_minimization_calculation.m and fit_cos.m.
+.m files used for the amplitude and phase calculation are: Amp_phase_minimization_calculation.m and fit_cos.m.